Skip to main content

 Employee access to customer data

 Employees cannot view plaintext customer secrets.
-Decryption is performed exclusively by backend services using AWS KMS under tightly scoped service identities and plaintext exists only in process memory for the duration of a request.
+Decryption is performed exclusively by backend services using AWS KMS under tightly scoped ECS task role identities and plaintext exists only in process memory for the duration of a request.
 We do not provide internal tooling to display or export plaintext secrets and IAM/KMS policies deny decrypt permissions to human identities.
-Operational access to production infrastructure uses short-lived, audited credentials and is limited to tasks that do not require viewing secrets.
+Operational access to production infrastructure uses short-lived, audited credentials through AWS IAM Identity Center and is limited to tasks that do not require viewing secrets.
 In exceptional incident scenarios, a time-bound, multi-party break-glass workflow is required to perform changes.
 This grants narrowly scoped infrastructure privileges and does not enable human decryption of customer secrets.
-All steps are strongly authenticated, justified and continuously monitored with real-time alerting.
-We enforce separation of duties and least privilege across environments and accounts.
-As we complete the AWS migration, we are adding further controls such as m-of-n approvals and strengthened key custody to reduce blast radius even more.
+All steps are strongly authenticated, justified via change tickets and continuously monitored with real-time CloudWatch and CloudTrail alerting.
+We enforce separation of duties and least privilege across environments and AWS accounts.
+Production and non-production workloads are isolated in separate AWS accounts with no cross-account IAM trust except for narrowly scoped deployment roles.
+KMS keys have resource-based policies that explicitly deny decrypt operations from human principals and grant access only to service roles with specific conditions (such as VPC origin checks).

 Compliance and testing

-We are actively working toward ISO 27001 with Vanta with our audit scheduled for mid-December 2025.
-Independent penetration tests occur annually; the first engagement is scheduled for November 2025.
+Enkryptify is ISO 27001 certified.
+Independent penetration tests occur annually.
 During day-to-day development, dependencies are scanned continuously, critical findings are triaged and remediated quickly and every change goes through code review and CI checks before deployment.

 Responsible disclosure and contact